Panic disorder: Substance use

 Substance use disorders are often correlated with panic attacks.
 In a study, 39% of people with panic disorder had used substances recreationally.
 Of those who used alcohol, 63% reported that the alcohol use began before the onset of panic, and 59% of those using illicit substances reported that substance use began first.
 The study that was conducted documented the panic-substance use disorder relationship.
 Substance use disorder began before the onset of panic, and substances were used to self-medicate for panic attacks by only a few subjects.

+Amphetamines

 In another study, 100 methamphetamine-dependent individuals were analyzed for co-morbid psychiatric disorders; of the 100 individuals, 36% were categorized as having co-morbid psychiatric disorders.
 Mood and psychotic disorders were more prevalent than anxiety disorders, which accounted for 7% of the 100 sampled individuals.

 Smoking

 Tobacco smoking increases the risk of developing panic disorder with or without agoraphobia and panic attacks; smoking started in adolescence or early adulthood particularly increases this risk of developing panic disorder.
 While the mechanism of how smoking increases panic attacks is not fully understood, a few hypotheses have been derived.
 Smoking cigarettes may lead to panic attacks by causing changes in respiratory function (e.g., feeling short of breath).
 These respiratory changes, in turn, can lead to the formation of panic attacks, as respiratory symptoms are a prominent feature of panic.
 Respiratory abnormalities have been found in children with high levels of anxiety, which suggests that a person with these difficulties may be susceptible to panic attacks, and thus more likely to subsequently develop panic disorder.
 Nicotine, a stimulant, could contribute to panic attacks.
 However, nicotine withdrawal may also cause significant anxiety which could contribute to panic attacks.

 It is also possible that panic disorder patients smoke cigarettes as a form of self-medication to lessen anxiety.
 Nicotine and other psychoactive compounds with antidepressant properties in tobacco smoke, which act as monoamine oxidase inhibitors in the brain, can alter mood and have a calming effect, depending on dose.